wp-plugins/pricing-deals-for-woocommerce/readme.txt

 = 1.0.8.4 - 2014-08-6 =
 * Enhancement - Pick up User Login and apply to Cart realtime
 * Enhancement - Upgraded discount exclusion for pricing tiers, when "Discount Applies to ALL"
-* Enhancement - Pick up admin changes to Catalog rules realtime
+* Enhancement - Pick up admin changes to Catalog rules realtime for all customers
+* Fix - JS and/or initialization on Group

 = 1.0.8.3 - 2014-08-3 =
 * Fix - "Apply to All" rare issue